Association Statutes in accordance with the Austrian Associations Act of 2002

 The Association’s assets are to be used solely for the purpose of fulfilling the objectives of the Association.

-(1) The members of the Association shall be classified as full, extraordinary and honorary members.
+(1) The members of the Association shall be classified as full, special and honorary members.

-(1) All natural and legal persons as well as organisations with legal personality are in principal eligible to become members of the Association.
+(1) All physical and legal persons as well as organisations with legal personality are eligible to become members of the Association.

 (2) Universities and institutions of higher education, research funding agencies and other organisations which conduct or support scientific research are eligible to become full members.

-(4) The Board of the Association shall decide on the induction of full and extraordinary members.
+(4) The General Assembly of the Association shall decide on the induction of full and special members by a twothirds majority.

-(5) Honorary members shall be appointed by the General Assembly on the basis of nominations by the Board of the Association with a two-thirds majority.
+(5) Honorary members shall be appointed by the General Assembly on the basis of nominations by the Board of the Association.

-(6) The induction of full or extraordinary members may be denied without any indication of reasons.
+(6) The induction of full or special members may be denied without any indication of reasons.

 (7) Until the Association is formally established, members will be selected on a preliminary basis by the founders of the Association.
 However, those memberships will only become effective upon the formal establishment of the Association.